IRS funding, child tax credit will be top issues in 2023 - NewsBreak

 “If we fall into a recession — and nobody knows if that’s going to happen or not — I could imagine Congress passing a bipartisan individual tax cut to get us through it.
 That’s conceivable,” the Tax Policy Center’s Howard Gleckman said.

 “House Republicans are much more interested in investigations and message bills than they are in legislating.
 That’s not my opinion — they’ve said that.
 Senate Democrats are not likely to go along with what they do.
 Conversely, there’s legislation that Democrats would want to pass, but it won’t get through the House.
-Other than a possible anti-recession tax cut, there’s no new substantive tax legislation,” Gleckman added.Here’s where home prices are heading in 2023: Realtor.com
+Other than a possible anti-recession tax cut, there’s no new substantive tax legislation,” Gleckman added.One killed, several injured in Noble County crash

 Republican resistance to the new $80 billion in IRS funding has turned into an appropriations fight over the agency’s baseline budget.
 More of that is expected in 2023.